Manuel-Marquez1/reading-notes/README.md

 However, one single * at the beginning and end of the word or sentence will turn the text into italics.

+On the other hand, 3 asterisks at the begining and end of a word or sentence; will turn your text into bold and italics at the same time.

+*** Just like this one ***

 # Question 5: How do you create a link with Markdown?

 In order to create a link in Markdown we use the symbols [ ] and ( )